sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 In situations of underperformance, which may be identified during ongoing feedback or formal impact reviews, Managers should consult with their People Partner and follow this guidance for addressing underperformance.

-The following are best practice intended to help both Managers and Teammates navigate performance concerns early on:
+The following are best practices intended to help both Managers and Teammates navigate performance concerns early on:

 Have difficult conversations early to avoid a lag in addressing performance concerns.